 Berkshire's other manufacturing businesses include a wide array of businesses.
 Included in this group are several manufacturers of building products (Acme Building Brands, Benjamin Moore, Johns Manville and MiTek) and apparel (led by Fruit of the Loom which includes the Russell athletic apparel and sporting goods business and the Vanity Fair Brands women's intimate apparel business acquired in April 2007).
-Also included in this group are Forest River, a leading manufacturer of leisure vehicles and the ISCAR Metalworking Companies ("IMC"), an industry leader in the metal cutting tools business with operations worldwide.
-In July 2007, Berkshire acquired two leading jewelry manufacturing and distribution companies ("Richline") that design, manufacture and distribute karat gold, silver and gem set jewelry.
-On March 18, 2008, Berkshire acquired a 60% interest in Marmon Holdings, Inc. ("Marmon").
-See Note 2 to the accompanying Interim Consolidated Financial Statements for additional information concerning Marmon's operations.
+Also included in this group are Forest River, a leading manufacturer of leisure vehicles, CTB International ("CTB"), a manufacturer of equipment for the livestock and agricultural industries and the ISCAR Metalworking Companies ("IMC"), an industry leader in the metal cutting tools business with operations worldwide.
 There are also numerous other manufacturers of consumer and commercial products in this diverse group.